Definition: Pepsin is a proteolytic enzyme that breaks down proteins into peptides.

 Polypeptides are formed when hundreds of amino acids are joined in this way.
 In the case of proteins, one or more polypeptide chains are held together by non-covalent interactions.

 The low pH of the stomach is due to the secretion of HCl by the gastric glands.
-The strong acidity of the stomach denatures the proteins of the ingested food, which increases the exposure of the peptide bonds of the protein.
+The firm acidity of the stomach denatures the proteins of the ingested food, which increases the exposure of the peptide bonds of the protein.